Perth Amboy in Middlesex County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Government & Politics.
 A significant historical year for this entry is 1790.

 Location.
 40° 30.38′ N, 74° 15.935′ W. Marker is in Perth Amboy, New Jersey, in Middlesex County.
-Marker is on High Street.
+It is on High Street.
 Touch for map.
 Marker is in this post office area: Perth Amboy NJ 08861, United States of America.
 Touch for directions.

-Photographed By Bill Pfingsten, August 18, 2014
+Photographed by Bill Pfingsten, August 18, 2014

 4. Perth Amboy City Hall